-In November 2017 a new Program Plan (baseline) was established.
-Without adjustment for contingency, the Revenue Service Date (RSD) is forecast as December 2021.
+The current Master Program Schedule (MPS) reflects a Revenue Service Date (RSD) of December 2021, without adjustment for contingency.
+This is consistent with the revised baseline established in November 2017.
 With the addition of approximately five months of contingency to account for potential risk to the project, the RSD is anticipated as April 2022.
 Due to FTA contingency requirements, an FFGA RSD will also be tracked.
 This date is forecast as August 22, 2022 and represents the final milestone in the Program Plan.

 The program critical path runs through PG&E design and construction to provide permanent power, and concludes with pre-revenue testing.
 The near-critical path runs through design and manufacturing of EMU trainsets.
+There is no change to the critical and near-critical paths from the prior reporting month.

 Shown below, Table 7-1 indicates major milestone dates for the MPS.
 Items listed in Table 7-2 reflect the critical path activities/milestones for the PCEP.
-Table 7-3 lists near-critical activities on the horizon.
+Table 7-3 lists nearcritical activities on the horizon.